whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 ### Negative or Malicious Reputation

 Use the **Lowest** rating if the website and the creators of the MC have a negative or malicious reputation.
-Here are some examples originally shown in [`How to Search for Reputation Information`](/page-quality-rating-guideline/understanding-webpages-and-websites.html#how-to-search-for-reputation-information).
+Here are some examples originally shown in [<span class="query">How to Search for Reputation Information</span>](/page-quality-rating-guideline/understanding-webpages-and-websites.html#how-to-search-for-reputation-information).
 All pages on these websites should be rated **Lowest** because of the negative or malicious reputation of these websites.

 Website|Description
 ---|---